Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

 - Highlighting your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information

-Here’s an example of how to write a resume
+Here’s an example an effective resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced professional in [Your field] I am convinced that I would make a perfect fit to be considered for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced person in your field I think I’d be a great fit to be considered for this job.

 Sincerely,